timoho98/Trueforce-For-All/README.md

 Additional per-title enhancements/bypasses will be added over time.

-**Bonus: optional FFB spike reduction.**  Some games deliver curb and collision FFB spikes wildly out of proportion to what's safe or comfortable.
-On a strong wheelbase they can be sharp enough to ruin a racing line, or cause real wrist strain over a session.
-Assetto Corsa is the worst offender we've seen and was the original motivation, but the feature works in any game whose FFB goes through standard HID++ force feedback. iRacing has a built-in option to soften this; most other games don't.
-The plugin taps the game's outgoing FFB on the USB bus and attenuates spikes only, so curbs land as confident pushes instead of yanks; sustained cornering load and weight transfer pass through untouched.
-This still requires one of the supported Logitech Trueforce wheels in the table below, since the modified FFB reaches the wheel through the Trueforce endpoint; support for non-Trueforce wheels would need a different attenuation point and isn't implemented yet.
+**Bonus: optional FFB spike reduction.** Some games (Assetto Corsa being the worst offender we've seen) deliver curb and collision FFB spikes wildly out of proportion to what's safe or comfortable.
+On a strong wheelbase they can ruin a racing line or cause real wrist strain over a session. iRacing has a built-in softener; most other games don't.
+The plugin taps the game's outgoing FFB on the USB bus and attenuates spikes only, so curbs land as confident pushes instead of yanks while sustained cornering load and weight transfer pass through untouched.
+Works in any game whose FFB goes through standard HID++.
+Requires one of the supported Trueforce wheels below (the attenuated signal reaches the wheel through the Trueforce endpoint).
 Useful on its own, even with all Trueforce effects turned off.

 ## Supported wheels